Joeppie/prepdev/README.md

 ## After running the scripts

-You can refer to the [Example CMakeLists.txt](https://github.com/Joeppie/prepdev/blob/master/Example_CMakeLists.txt) file for an example of how to create a project.
-(The example also includes gdal,which can be easily removed, if desired.)
+You can refer to the [Example CMakeLists.txt](https://github.com/Joeppie/prepdev/blob/master/Example_CMakeLists.txt) file for an example of how to create a project using OpenMVG and gdal.

 ## disclaimer
-It could be that I accidentally messed the order of things to install, and that you may need to e.g. install clion before ceres.
-If so, please let me know and I will try to fix it.
+It could be something's not quite right with the scripts/prerequisites and that they don't work out.
+If so, please let me know  and/or send a pull request.